Breast Augmentation FAQs

 To monitor your gel implants, an MRI is recommended periodically, since it can be difficult to know if a gel implant has ruptured by physical observation or examination.
 The treatment for a deflated saline implant or a “silent rupture” of a gel implant is to replace the implant.
 The replacement operation does not have the same recovery period as the initial placement, since the pocket is already formed.
 However, if years have passed since the initial operation and skin has stretched, or if a larger implant is desired, additional surgery on the skin envelope or breast pocket may be needed.

-Web reference: http://enhanced-you.com/cosmetic-surgeon-services/breast-procedures-mountain-view/breast-augmentation-choices/
+Web reference: https//enhanced-you.com/cosmetic-surgeon-services/breast-procedures-mountain-view/breast-augmentation-choices/

 • Breast Implant Sizes